Start a ClojureScript App from Scratch

 └── time_dive_tests.cljs

-We also have to update the script tag in our index.html file.
+We also need to update the script tag in our index.html file.

 <script src="/cljs-out/dev-main.js"></script>